Digital Photography Tips, Tutorials and Resources

 Because I plan to post this photo online, I am going to use the Unsharp Mask filter.
 The first thing I want to do is duplicate my image layer.
 To do this, select the original image layer and press Command/Control + J.

-Because this image is so geometric with many reflective surfaces, I can actually oversharpen it and make use of the haloing effect.
-For minimalistic architectural images, I find that this can actually be a cool attribute if leveraged well.
+Because this image is so geometric with many reflective surfaces, it’s possible to actually oversharpen the image and make use of the haloing effect.
+For minimalistic architectural images, this can actually be a cool effect if leveraged well.

 Color images and less geometric photos will need less dramatic filter settings.
-But, for this black and white aesthetic with a lot of squares, I think that this style looks really great.
-These are the settings I ended up using:
+But, for this black and white aesthetic with a lot of squares, this style looks really great.
+Here are the settings we used:

-Now, this is what my current image looks like:
+Now, this is what our current image looks like:

 This step is more important for color images, but for the sake of the tutorial, let’s see how the blending mode affects our final product.